On minimal entanglement wedge cross section for holographic entanglement negativity: Issue with the thermal entropy term

-For a $CFT_{1+1}$ at a finite temperature $ 1/\beta $, the entanglement negativity for a single interval may be computed from eq.\@ \eqref{en_twist_4pt_fn_cplane} through the conformal transformation $ z \to w = \left( \beta / 2 \pi \right) \ln z $ from the complex plane to the cylinder.
-Note that here we have to compactify the Euclidean time direction to a circle with circumference $ \beta $.
-The transformation of the four point twist correlator under this map is described by (see \cite{Calabrese:2014yza} for a review)
+For a \cft{2} at a finite temperature $1/\beta$, the entanglement negativity for a single interval may be computed from \cref{en_4pt} or \cref{en_4pt_x} through the conformal transformation $z\to w=(\beta/2\pi)\ln z$ from the complex plane to the cylinder.
+The entanglement negativity for a single interval in a thermal \cft{2} may then be obtained as follows \cite{Calabrese:2014yza,Kusuki:2019zsp}

-Here $\Delta_i$s describe the scaling dimensions of the twist fields at $ z = z_i $.
-Utilizing this conformal transformation, the entanglement negativity for a single interval in a finite temperature $CFT_{1+1}$ may be obtained through the following equation

-where the cross ratio $x$ is specified by $ \lim\limits_{L \to \infty} x = e^{-2 \pi l / \beta} $.
+where the cross ratio $x$ is specified by $\lim\limits_{L\to\infty}x=e^{-2\pi l/\beta}$.

-In the large central charge limit, the above four point twist correlator can be expressed in terms of a single conformal block (the block which is dominant in the conformal block expansion), which can be described by two channels depending on the cross ratio $x$, as described in \cite{Malvimat:2017yaj}.
+In the large central charge limit, the four point twist correlator in \cref{en_4pt_ft} may be expressed in terms of a dominant single conformal block in the $s$ and $t$ channels depending on the cross ratio $x$ as described in \cite{Malvimat:2017yaj}.

-For the $s$ channel (described by $ x \to 0 $), the authors in \cite{Kusuki:2019zsp} have computed the four point function on the complex plane as
+For the $s$ channel (described by $x\approx 0$), the authors in \cite{Kusuki:2019zsp} have computed the four point function on the complex plane as